-Every business has a better chance of being profitable and competitive if it reduces cost and ensures that every money spent has a short-term or long-term benefit to the business.
+Every business has a better chance of being profitable and competitive if it reduces cost.
+This ensures that every money spent has a short-term or long-term benefit to the business.
 Here are five tips for evaluating and reducing cost in your business.

 1. Separate your business from personal transactions